|

 SWCPC 406

-structures, street scenes, military, airplanes, World War II, and temples.
-Mr. Tarbox was
+street scenes, military, airplanes, World War II, and temples, plus 15 family

-born in 1916 and died in 1987.
-He was a star player for Texas Tech on the 1939 football
+record-setting player for Texas Tech on the 1939

-team when Tech played their first Cotton Bowl game.
-Mr. Tarbox was a Texas House of
+football team when Tech played their first Cotton Bowl game.
+He served as a

 Taylor County, Texas